trialsnet-project/trialsnet-project.github.io/_posts/2024-11-22-iceandguide.md

 ---
-title:  "TrialsNet at SNS ICE and GUIDE"
+title:  "TrialsNet at SNS ICE and GUIDE webinar"
-excerpt: "TrialsNet was present at the SNS ICE and GUIDE on November 20th, 2024"
+excerpt: "TrialsNet was present at the SNS ICE and GUIDE webinar on November 20th, 2024"
 categories:
   - Events
 header: